 - Trading private label products, you need to pay much for private trademarks as you get all the necessary info from product research, product development, and up to marketing.
 But ROI here is expected to be rather high, as you will be a seller of unique and exclusive items.

 - Private label products are considered to be mostly physical items such as clothing, for example.
 These goods are produced by manufacturers and resold under retailers.

-- White label products nowadays considered to be something non-physical like services or software which are distributed to retailers who resell them as their own.
+- White label products nowadays are considered to be something non-physical like services or software which are distributed to retailers who resell them as their own.